maletor/maletor.github.io/README.md

 ## About

 This repository hosts the HTML, CSS, images, and posts for [ellisberner.com](http://ellisberner.com).
 Ellis Berner publishes weekly tips for those who want to learn more about web technology, Ruby on Rails, or linux in general.
 The blog started as a personal portfolio but grew to include some of my writings.
-If you find issues with the content, just send [me a message on GitHub](http://github.com/maletor) or email me at [eberner@gmail.com](mailto://eberner@gmail.com).
+If you find issues with the content, just send [me a message on GitHub](http://github.com/maletor).

 ## Publishing